-But there’s now once last decision to make – what do you want to happen to your dog’s body once his spirit has left it.
+But there’s now one last decision to make – what do you want to happen to your dog’s body once his spirit has left it.

 The options are the same as those for people… burial or cremation.
 Your veterinarian should be able to help you with both of these.

-You’ll need to know about city ordinances which apply to at-home burials of pets, and also the location of pet-cemeteries or crematoriums.
+You’ll need to know about city ordinances that apply to at-home burials of pets, and also the location of pet-cemeteries or crematoriums.

 You may want to have your dog’s ashes returned to you, usually in a decorative urn or box.